THE COMPLETE TOPICAL AUTHORITY GUIDE

 How long does it take to build topical authority?

 Meaningful topical authority signals typically take 6–12 months to manifest in rankings for competitive topics.
 For niche topics with less competition, you may see authority-driven ranking lifts in 3–6 months.
-The timeline accelerates significantly with publishing velocity — Harbor customers who publish 20+ articles per month in a focused topic cluster consistently achieve measurable topical authority within 4–6 months.
+Harbor customers who publish 20+ articles per month in a focused topic cluster consistently achieve measurable topical authority within 4–6 months.

 How many articles do I need to establish topical authority?

 There's no fixed number — it depends on the topic's breadth and competition.
-As a rough framework: a narrow niche topic may require 15–25 well-structured cluster articles.
-A broad competitive topic like 'digital marketing' may require 80–150+ articles across multiple sub-clusters to establish meaningful authority.
+A narrow niche topic may require 15–25 well-structured cluster articles.
+A broad competitive topic like 'digital marketing' may require 80–150+ articles across multiple sub-clusters.
 Start with your most focused topical territory and expand outward as authority compounds.

 What's the difference between topical authority and domain authority?